jvorob/subleq-bootstrap/README.md

-Writing an emulator and tooling for a [SUBLEQ](https://esolangs.org/wiki/Subleq) instruction set, computer.

-Goal is to write a series of bootstrapping assemblers in subleq, up to a useful macro language

-# Compilation / execution
+# Subleq Toolchain Bootstrapping

+This is a personal project of been working on to make a software toolchain from scratch, for a home-brewed CPU architecture.
+I start by writing raw machine code in hex, use that to write a series of increasingly-powerful assemblers, and finally implement a high-level language (FORTH) toolchain, complete with interactive REPL, debugger, stack introspection, and disassembler.

+## SUBLEQ CPU Emulator

+The system runs on an emulated [SUBLEQ](https://esolangs.org/wiki/Subleq) machine, which supports only a single instruction: subtract-and-branch-if-less-than-or-equal.
+It has a 128KB memory, organized as 64K 16-bit words.
+A small memory-mapped region in 0x08-0x20 provides single-character I/O and a simple ALU.
+The emulator can be halted by executing a 1-instruction infinite loop (i.e. an instruction that jumps to itself with matching source and target operands), in which case the emulator exits with return value equal to the src operand address.

+The emulator and initial assembler can be found in `src/`.
+Running `make clean && make` should build the 2 initial C programs:

-`./sleqrun` is the emulator that can run `.bin` binaries.
+`./sleqrun` is the emulator, and runs `.bin` binaries.
 These are simply loaded into the emulated memory at 0x0000, interpreted as a sequence of 16-bit little-endian words, and executed from there.
-The emulator has a 32-word region memory mapped to provide single-character I/O and a simple ALU.
-It halts upon encountering an instruction that jumps to itself with source and target operands matching, as that must always loop infinitely, and the emulator process exits with return value equal to the address of the src operand

 `./hex1` is a basic "assembler" used to start the bootstrapping process.
-However, assembler is a bit generous, as all it does is convert ASCII hex-literals to binary, and ignores whitespace / single-line comments.
+Calling it an assembler is a bit generous though, as all it does is convert ASCII hex-literals to binary, and ignores whitespace / single-line comments.

-Running `make clean && make` should build the c components.
 You can assemble and run a basic hello world program like so:
     $ ./hex1 <asm/hello.hex1 >hello.bin
         End of input: wrote 80 dwords (0x50)